samdark/yii2-cookbook/book/handling-trailing-slash-in-urls.md

 Handling trailing slash in URLs
 ===============================

-By default Yii handles URLs without trailing slash and gives out 404 for URLs with it.
+By default, Yii handles URLs without trailing slash and gives out 404 for URLs with it.
 It is a good idea to choose either using or not using slash but handling both and doing 301 redirect from one variant to another.

 For example,